quii/pepper/README.md

 Expect(t, "HELLO").To(HaveAllCaps)
 ```

-Quite nice, but still, not all that different from libraries you already use.
+Quite nice, but not all that different from libraries you already use.
 Pepper starts to come into its own when you start taking advantage of _composing matchers_.

 ### Composing matchers